Li River winds past Guilin's skyline and karst peaks, seen from Xiangshan Park hilltop.

 When to Visit

 Guilin is a year-round destination, but your experience will vary depending on the season.
-With its misty karst mountains, lush landscapes, and scenic rivers, each time of year offers a unique perspective on the region’s beauty.
+With its misty karst mountains, lush landscapes, and scenic rivers, the region offers a unique perspective on its beauty in each season.

 • Spring (March–May): Spring is one of the best times to visit Guilin.
 The weather is mild (15–25°C / 59–77°F), and the landscapes are vibrant with blooming flowers and fresh greenery.
 Occasional rain showers add a magical mist to the karst peaks — ideal for photography and river cruises.
 Do bring a light rain jacket, just in case.